with Avery Thatcher and Tony Lugo

 I used to be a nurse working in the ICU for both adults and kids.

-And it’s just this pressure that you put on yourselves, and I know that working in the ICU is not at all comparable to the military, but I think we all have different experiences where we can really feel that a deep-rooted pressure and then one of our coping mechanisms can be humor or dark humor.
+And It’s just this pressure that you put on yourselves and I know that working in the ICU is not at all comparable to the military but I think we all have different experiences where we can really feel that deep-rooted pressure and then one of our coping mechanisms can be Humor or dark humor.

 That’s quite shocking for other people.